hushus37182/hyprland-winwrap/README.md

     }
    ```

-the window also must be opened somewhere. "\n"
+the window also must be opened somewhere.<br />
 it could be a special workspace or some workspace 99